 Each student in the Epidemiology PhD program is expected to acquire breadth of knowledge in the discipline of Epidemiology.
 Each student must complete:

-- an original dissertation that involves a specific research topic in an epidemiological area that is worthy of publications of at least two original research manuscripts in peer-reviewed scientific journals.
+• An original dissertation that involves a specific research topic in an epidemiological area that is worthy of publications of at least two original research manuscripts in peer-reviewed scientific journals.

 Required Core Methodology courses (16 credits)